RichardSneyd/ua-engine/readme.md

 ## Introduction
 Universal Activity Engine, or UAE, is a HTML5 engine, developed by Highwood Education, for building visually and sonicly rich games and activities.
-It is specifically designed to support the design of 'audio-driven' learning activities, with the flow of the activity being determined by the audio.
-UAE utilised a custom DI/IoC framework, and leverages PIXI.js for rendering and Howler.js for audio, at the service layer.
-It supports spine animations, and now comes with it's own basic level editor which can be accessed via UAE.editor.launch().
+It is specifically designed to expedite the creation of 'audio-driven' learning activities, with the flow of the activity being determined by 'activity scripts', which are json files generated from excel spreadhseets (which are generally created by instructional designers).
+UAE utilises a custom DI/IoC framework, and leverages PIXI.js for rendering and Howler.js for audio.
+It supports spine animations, and now comes with it's own basic level editor which can be accessed in the API via UAE.editor.launch().

 ## Installation & Build
 ```